cspenceret/Project1/README.md

 ## Overview

+ELK server is a server used for collecting log data.
+There are three components which make up the acronym:
+- Elasticsearch - Indexing and storage.
+- Logstack - Data aggregation and processing.
+- Kibana - Analysis and visualisation.

+Additionally "Beats" adds data collection capability.
+This project has added filebeat and metricbeat to the data collection repository

 ## Prerequsites

 Prior to deploying the ELK Server the ANSIBLE Container must be installed on the Jump Box.
 Once completed, perform the following:

 - Run Git Bash as administrator
-- SSH to Jump Box in GIT BASH
+- SSH to Jump Box using GIT BASH
 - Start the Ansible container
 - Connect to the Ansible Container
 - Navigate to /etc/ansible